RedManaProperties/RMPFarmManagerV2/README.md

 # RMPFarmManagerV2
 Version 2 of the Red Mana Properties Farm Manager

-The new improved version of the Farm Manager provides a web interface, and the ability to import and export data.
+The new improved version of the Farm Manager provides a Steamlit web interface, and the ability to import and export data.

+This app has only been tested with Python 3.13.
+Requirements are in requirements.txt

-A live version is available for free at https://rmpfarmmanagerv2.streamlit.app/
+A live version is available for free at https://rmpfarmmanagerv2.streamlit.app/ without install.

 NOTE: You must import your database each session, and export when you're finished.
 Unsaved changes will not be retained.